Online by Design: 5 Things to Look for in a Great Online Education

 It’s easy to immediately think narrowly about an online education experience as just the courses themselves—but what do you do when you need academic help?
 Or you’re having issues with your computer?
 You turn to support services to help get you back on track—and that can be an issue for institutions without strong online support infrastructure.

-The Rasmussen College support services team was built with online students top of mind.
+The Rasmussen University support services team was built with online students top of mind.
 Online support offerings include:

 - Personal Support Center: 24/7 technical support for students and faculty.